Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Want the cultural context, not just the photo spots?

-Exploring alone is beautiful, but joining a guided walk makes it much easier to understand why Kanazawa’s geisha districts feel so different from one another.
-It is also one of the easiest ways to connect the geisha neighborhoods with nearby samurai history in a single outing.
+Exploring alone is beautiful, but joining a guided walk makes it much easier to understand why Kanazawa’s three geisha districts feel so different from one another.
+A good tour also connects the geisha neighborhoods with nearby samurai history, so you get more out of your time.

 Which Kanazawa geisha district is best for first-time visitors?